TalkingQuickly/talkingquickly.github.io/_drafts/2018-03-12-what-id-tell-myself-about-startups-volume2.md

 1. Data warehouses are a thing.
 It (probably) just means "big ole database".
 With tools like Panoply and Funnel.io it's possible to get almost anything into a standard database (Jira, Zendesk, Adwords spend, Facebook spend, Mixpanel, you name it).
 Then you can build dashboards with Metabase or Chartio.
 Then you can measure it properly

 1. If your pitch deck has more than 20 slides, it's probably worth having another think about it

-1. Constantly think about acquisition channels and how they scale, acquisition is bounded by both addressable market size & maximum rate of acquisition.
-Constantly re-visit the question "to what extent could I spend more and increase the number of clients I acquire through this channel".
-In particular marketing based models and sales based models scale very differently.

 ## Development and tech